 To finish the beef off to perfection I used the "ramping" feature on the app.
 This gradually minimises the heating power as you get close to the desired temperature so making sure that your meat is done absolutely to perfection.
 I'm happy to report that the ramping function works!

-Note: From 2018 I think that a wireless app is going to be pretty much entry level to the pellet grill market and moreover something that is going to make ardent gas grillers stand up and take notice.
+Note: In years to come I think that a wireless app is going to be pretty much entry level to the pellet grill market and moreover something that is going to make ardent gas grillers stand up and take notice.
 A few seasons ago I wrote about the arguments for charcoal versus gas and whilst I've always preferred to play with charcoal you can't argue with those who have always preferred gas for convenience and cleanliness... but then a pellet grill like the Grillson gives convenience, cleanliness and wood flavour.
 Food for thought.

 There's no shortage of smoky flavour when it comes to low and slow indirect cooking on Grillson pellet smokers using the optional smoke diffusor.